iwanders/betula/README.md

 ## betula_hotkey
 Facilitates detecting hotkeys (without the editor being focussed).
 For x11, this relies on the [global_hotkey](https://crates.io/crates/global-hotkey) crate.
-On Windows, this uses a self-built low level hook, such that it can detect events without them being blocked.
+On Windows, this uses a self-built low level hook, such that it can detect events without blocking them.

   - `HotkeyInstanceNode`: Provides an `Hotkey` instance for registering hotkeys.
   - `HotkeyNode`: Returns `Success` if the hotkey is depressed or toggled.